HARPO: Hierarchical Agentic Reasoning for User-Aligned Conversational Recommendation: Abstract

 \section{Abstract}

-Conversational recommender systems (CRSs) operate under incremental preference revelation, requiring systems to make recommendation decisions under uncertainty.
-While recent approaches particularly those built on large language models achieve strong performance on standard proxy metrics such as Recall@K and BLEU, they often fail to deliver high-quality, user-aligned recommendations in practice.
-This gap arises because existing methods primarily optimize for intermediate objectives like retrieval accuracy, fluent generation, or tool invocation, rather than recommendation quality itself.
-We propose HARPO (Hierarchical Agentic Reasoning with Preference Optimization), an agentic framework that reframes conversational recommendation as a structured decision-making process explicitly optimized for multi-dimensional recommendation quality.
-HARPO integrates hierarchical preference learning that decomposes recommendation quality into interpretable dimensions (relevance, diversity, predicted user satisfaction, and engagement) and learns context-dependent weights over these dimensions; (ii) deliberative tree-search reasoning guided by a learned value network that evaluates candidate reasoning paths based on predicted recommendation quality rather than task completion; and (iii) domain-agnostic reasoning abstractions through Virtual Tool Operations and multi-agent refinement, enabling transferable recommendation reasoning across domains.
+Conversational recommender systems (CRSs) operate under incremental preference revelation, requiring recommendation decisions under uncertainty.
+While recent LLM-based approaches achieve strong performance on proxy metrics such as Recall@K and BLEU, they often fail to deliver high-quality, user-aligned recommendations in practice, as they optimize intermediate objectives like retrieval accuracy or fluent generation rather than recommendation quality itself.
+We propose HARPO (Hierarchical Agentic Reasoning with Preference Optimization), an agentic framework that reframes conversational recommendation as a structured decision-making process optimized for multi-dimensional recommendation quality.
+HARPO integrates (i) hierarchical preference learning that decomposes recommendation quality into interpretable dimensions (relevance, diversity, satisfaction, and engagement) with context-dependent weighting; (ii) deliberative tree-search reasoning guided by a learned value network evaluating candidate paths on predicted quality; and (iii) domain-agnostic reasoning abstractions through Virtual Tool Operations and multi-agent refinement.
 We evaluate HARPO on ReDial, INSPIRED, and MUSE, demonstrating consistent improvements over strong baselines on recommendation-centric metrics while maintaining competitive response quality.
-These results highlight the importance of explicit, user-aligned quality optimization for conversational recommendation.
-Our code is publicly available at \href{https://anonymous.4open.science/r/HARPO-D881}{https://anonymous.4open.science/r/HARPO-D881}.
+Our code is available at \href{https://harpo-bench.github.io}{https://harpo-bench.github.io}.